SalaamRasak/DataJobMarket/README.md

 # The Analysis
 ## 1. What are the top three jobs posted in the United State monthly?

-To find the top three posted jobs in the United States, I filtered out those jobs posted in the US, and got the top 3 jobs.
-This query highlights the most popular jobs, showing which skills I should pay attention to depending on the role I'm targeting.

 ```python
 df_US_pivot[top_three].plot(kind='line', linewidth=3, linestyle=':', colormap='viridis') #---,::,--